-A permit from the Montana Department of Fish, Wildlife and Parks (FWP) is required to conduct a field trial to determine if a dog can point, flush, or retrieve game birds.
+A permit from the Montana Department of Fish, Wildlife and Parks (FWP) is required to conduct a field trial on public land to determine if a dog can point, flush, or retrieve game birds.
 See also USE OF CAPTIVE-REARED BIRDS IN DOG TRAINING, p.
-90.
+89.